2muchcoffeecom/ng2-restangular/README.md

-# Ng2-Restangular (deprecated due-to Angular SemVer, please use [ngx-restangular](https://github.com/2muchcoffeecom/ngx-restangular/) instead)
+# Current stage (RENAMED due to Angular SemVer, please use [ngx-restangular](https://github.com/2muchcoffeecom/ngx-restangular/) instead)

+This project was renamed from **ng2-restangular** to [ngx-restangular](https://github.com/2muchcoffeecom/ngx-restangular/) due to implementation of Semantic Versioning by Angular Core Team.
+NPM name also changed, you can install actual version of project with ``npm install ngx-restangular``, as example.

+# Ng2-Restangular

 This project is the follow-up of the [Restangular](https://github.com/mgonto/restangular/).
 Ng2-Restangular is an Angular 2 service that simplifies common GET, POST, DELETE, and UPDATE requests with a minimum of client code.
 It's a perfect fit for any WebApp that consumes data from a RESTful API.